google/auction-insights-visualization/README.md

     - Click __Save__, followed by __Done__ and __Close__ in the upper right to exit the data sources configuration.
       ![Enable community visualization](docs/enable-community-visualizations.png)

-  - Add the community visualization to your dashboard:
+  - Add the community visualization to your report:
     - Click on the __Community visualizations and components__ button in the top menu bar (next to __Add a chart__)
     - Click on __+ Explore more__ in the window that pops up.
     - Click on __Build your own visualization__.
     - Enter `gs://time-series-viz/v1` in the field __Manifest path__.
     - Click __Submit__.
-    - Click on __Time Series__ and drag the new chart somewhere on your dashboard.
+    - Click on __Time Series__ and drag the new chart somewhere on your report.
       ![Add community visualization](docs/add-community-visualization.png)

   - Configure the community visualization as follows (on the tab __Data__):